OJWatson/Sys_mcs/first-three-files-step-by-step-guide.md

 - `paste0()`
 - `file.path()`

-You do not need to become an expert in all of these before starting.
-The important thing is to know what each one is being used for in the script.

 ## 13. Recommended order of work for you

 You should not try to write everything at once.